-1. Legal and physical access is planned to be provided to the subdivision from Chuck Wagon Drive, Tenderfoot Way, and Riata Road, which are publicly dedicated rights-of-way within the Missoula city limits.
+Legal and physical access is planned to be provided to the subdivision from Chuck Wagon Drive, Tenderfoot Way, and Riata Road, which are publicly dedicated rights-of-way within the Missoula city limits.
 Each lot is designed with access to an alley or roadway that is proposed to be located within rights-of-way of appropriate width, pending approval of certain variances.
 (Certificate of Survey No. 5699, 44 Ranch Subdivision Plats, Preliminary Plat)

-1. With the approval of certain variances, the subdivision proposal meets the legal and physical access requirements of the Subdivision Regulations.
+1. City Council determined that with the approval of certain variances, the subdivision proposal meets the legal and physical access requirements of the Subdivision Regulations.

-F) VARIANCE REQUESTS
+F) VARIANCE REQUESTS VARIANCE REQUEST #1:

-A variance is requested from Section 3-030.2.A(2), which states blocks may not exceed a maximum length of 480 feet in urban-suburban subdivisions.
-This variance is requested to allow the block with proposed Lots 1-9 to be 540 feet long.
+A variance was requested from Section 3-020.2.A(2), which states blocks may not exceed a maximum length of 480 feet in urban-suburban subdivisions.
+This variance was requested to allow the block with proposed Lots 1-9 to be 540 feet long.

-Development Services recommends approval of the variance, allowing the block with proposed Lots 1-9 to be 540 feet long based on the following findings of fact:
+City Council approved the variance request, allowing the block with proposed Lots 1-9 to be 540 feet based on the following findings of fact: